The Golden State Entering New York Harbor

-Early history and creation
+Background

 Although Lane spent much of his life in Massachusetts, he had a strong incentive during the early 1850s to spend time in New York City, a busy seaport full of activity for a maritime artist.
 First, Lane's work was being sold through exhibitions at New York galleries.
-Second, Lane was hired by Chambers & Heiser, a New York merchant shipping line, to provide the dramatic image of the company's new vessel, the Golden State.
+Second, Lane was hired by Chambers & Heiser, a New York merchant shipping line, to paint the company's new vessel, Golden State.
 The ship, built for travel to California – during the California Gold Rush – around Cape Horn during a period when transcontinental land crossings across North America were not reliable, was launched in 1853, the same year that Westervelt was elected Mayor of New York City.

 For Lane, the work in 1854 on The Golden State Entering New York Harbor was a repeat commission.
 Chambers & Heiser had brought him to New York during the previous year to paint the company's clipper ship Sweepstakes.

-Description and interpretation
+Description

-The Golden State Entering New York Harbor is rich in detail.
-As noted by the Fitz Henry Lane Online Project of the Cape Ann Museum (Cape Ann is the rocky cape north of Boston on which Gloucester sits), the painting shows New York City in the background, as seen from New Jersey.
+The Golden State Entering New York Harbor was commissioned by the owner of Golden State, Lane’s second for Chambers & Heiser.
+It is rich in detail, depicting New York City in the background, as seen from New Jersey.
 A steamship is shown just past the bow of the Golden State.
 A variety of vessels plies New York Harbor.
-As he was hired by the owner of Golden State for his second commission, Lane was incentivized to show energy and a plethora of vessel types, all adding up to the idea that New York was foremost world harbor.